-CIO Survey Reveals IT Leaders Struggle to Meet Big Demand for Enterprise App Testing, Development and Rollouts Next Year
+IT Leaders Struggle to Meet Demand for App Testing

 With "healthcare Y2K" looming and accelerated demand, seven out of 10 CIOs are rolling out more enterprise apps during 2013 (46 on average) to keep pace with frontline business needs